kuszmaul/graveyard/README.md

       Question: What conditions is the pointless key copy actually happening?
       For example, does it use std::move when doing something like a `flat_hash_map<std::string, SomeMappedType>`?
+- [ ] Implement prehash and a two-argument find for bulk lookup.